-You must come up with a stance on the given prompt, then write a five-paragraph essay using at least three of the sources as evidence, directly quoting and citing as necessary.
-Please follow the instructions on the page with the chosen prompt, and do not spend more than one hour on this essay.
+You must come up with a stance on the given prompt, then write a five-paragraph essay using at least three of the sources as evidence, quoting and citing as necessary.
+This is a college-credit course; if your essay is not at least 1.75 pages (but no more than 3 pages), you are not doing enough to develop your ideas.